 To learn more about load balancing, use cases, and to view video tutorials visit our DNS Load Balancing page.

 A. Name: Give your pool configuration an identifiable name.

-B. Num Return: Enter the number of IP’s you want to have returned in the pool.
+B. Num Return: Specify the number of IPs you want to have returned in the pool.

 D. Enable ITO: For more information on ITO, click here.

-E. Contact Notify: Allows you to select a Contact list to send notifications to.
+E. Contact Notify: This option allows you to select a contact list to send notifications to.
 For help setting up a contact list, go here.

-F. IP: The IPv4 address you are pointing to.
+F. IP: Enter the IPv4 address you are pointing to.

-G. Weight: You can give each of the IPs in a pool a different weight, depending on if you want to send more or less traffic to each one.
+G. Weight: You can distribute weight equally between IPs in a pool, or choose a different weight for each IP, depending on how you want to optimize your traffic.
 A higher weight will send more traffic to that IP.
-See the Weighted Round Robin tutorial to learn more.
+See our Weighted Round Robin tutorial to learn more.

-J. Add Another IP: You will need to click this for each additional value you want to add into the record pool.
+J. Add Another IP: You will need to click this option for each additional IP you want to add to the record pool.

-Once you have entered all the necessary values for your record pool, click the green Save button at the bottom of the window to store the pool.
-Don't forget to commit changes!
+Once you have entered all the necessary values for your record pool, click the green Save button at the bottom left of the pop-up window to store the pool.

 Be sure to apply the pool(s) to your domain for your record pool configurations to take effect.
 If you need help with this step, view this tutorial.